 Step 6: Put Your Solvent/Mixture Through A Coffee Filter To Separate The Material From The Oil.

 After running the extraction process, it’s time to do a final filtration to get all the material out of your oil.
 I’ve found the easiest way to use a coffee filter and put it between two jars (pictured).

 Then pour your solvent into the top jar and allow it to slowly drip through the coffee filter and into the bottom pot.
-Make sure you do this over a sink or some container because there will be some overflow!
+Make sure you do this over a sink or container because there will be some overflow!

 Step 7: Clean Up Your Oil And Decarb It

-Now that we’ve finished our extraction process, you’ll probably see that we have a little bit of oil leftover at the bottom.
+Now that we’ve finished our extraction process, you’ll probably see that we have a little bit of oil left over at the bottom.
 There might also be some active green material, THCV/CBG, and THCA/CBDA decarbed.

 I press my Solvent Butter into a silicone candy mold to separate the oil from the material to filter this out of our oil.
 I also put some parchment paper on it to be easily removed (pictured).

-Some people don’t like this method because it can be challenging to remove all of the material off of your oil, and some say they would rather throw their oil away after each extraction due to things getting stuck in it from the filter.
+Some people don’t like this method because it can be challenging to remove all of the material of your oil, and some say they would rather throw their oil away after each extraction due to things getting stuck in it from the filter.

-If you want to make sure that you get all the material out of your oil, it’s best to use a coffee filter.
+To ensure that you get all the material out of your oil, it’s best to use a coffee filter.
 The only downside is that it can be a very long process and hard on your hands after pressing so many times!